World Internet Conference: 2021

-The 8th World Internet Conference occurred in Wuzhen, Zhejiang Province, from September 26 to 28, 2021, under the subject “Towards a New Era of Digital Civilization—Building a Community of Destiny in Cyberspace Together.”
+The 8th World Internet Conference occurred in Wuzhen, Zhejiang Province, from September 26 to 28, 2021, under the subject "Towards a New Era of Digital Civilization—Building a Community of Destiny in Cyberspace Together."
 The conference was conducted in a hybrid format, featuring both in-person and virtual components.
 A live venue was established in Wuzhen for various activities, and some distinguished people were asked to attend online.

-World Internet Conference 2022
+2022

 The World Internet Conference's worldwide organization was created on July 12, 2022, and the Wuzhen Summit of the 2022 World Internet Conference commenced on November 9, 2022, in Wuzhen, Zhejiang Province.

-World Internet Conference 2023
+2023

 The World Internet Conference commenced on November 8, 2023, in Wuzhen, Zhejiang Province.
 The conference centers on the regulation of artificial intelligence.